 CASA Diana Nyman – “Billy” age 2

-Of the 5 CASA cases I have been assigned to, over an 8-year period, I believe in my heart that I made a “Potential” life changing difference in Billy’s life.
+Of the five CASA cases I have been assigned over an 8-year period, I believe in my heart that I made a “potential” life-changing difference in Billy’s life.
 When Billy was returned to his biological Mom/Dad at about 10 months old, I kept on the case, and after about 6 months, I felt something was “out of sync” with the parents getting drug tested regularly, which was a bi-weekly requirement for them.

 I contacted my Case Supervisor Laurie about my intuition about the biological parents’ soberness, and Laurie got right on it.
 Laurie contacted the Social Worker, his supervisor, and I believe Billy’s attorney and said the CASA felt there were changes occurring.
-After about 3 to 4 weeks, and the biological Mother tested positive for drug use (required a second test for confirmation), Billy was immediately and removed (at night) from their apartment.
+After about 3 to 4 weeks, the biological Mother tested positive for drug use (requiring a second test for confirmation), Billy was immediately removed (at night) from the apartment.
 There was a real concern that the biological Mom might “take” the child away to another location.